mdsantia/Overleaf-Assistant/Readme.md

 **Version:** 1.9.2
 **Chrome Manifest Version:** 3

-Overleaf Helper is a Chrome extension designed to **streamline and enhance your Overleaf workflow**.
+Overleaf Assistant is a Chrome extension designed to **streamline and enhance your Overleaf workflow**.
 It simplifies project management, template handling, and customizations while providing keyboard shortcuts and offline backup integration.

 ---